babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 ### 3.2 Cosmos BSN Governance

-On the Cosmos BSN chain itself, governance is required to integrate the BSN contract suite with the Babylon SDK module:
+On the Cosmos BSN chain itself, governance is required to integrate the BSN contract suite with the Babylon SDK Module `x/babylon`:

-- **Register Contracts** – After deployment, the four BSN contracts must be registered with the Babylon SDK module using a `MsgSetBSNContracts` governance proposal.
+- **Register Contracts** – After deployment, the four Cosmos BSN contracts must be registered with the Babylon SDK Module `x/babylon` using a `MsgSetBSNContracts` governance proposal.

 > **Notice**